 The College is exposed to various risks of loss.
 The College purchases and funds property and casualty insurances through the NJRM joint insurance program with the nine State of New Jersey Public Colleges and Universities, as well as on its own.
-The College's risk management program involves insurance for certain property risk and certain liability risk through the joint insurance program, insurance for certain property risk and certain liability risk through the joint insurance program, insurance for certain property risk and certain liability risk through the joint insurance program, insurance for certain property risk and certain liability risk through the joint and administered by the State of New Jersey (including tort liability, auto liability, trustees and officer's liability, workers' compensation, unemployment, temporary and long-term disability, unemployment liability, life insurance and employee retirement programs).
+The College's risk management program involves insurance for certain property risk and certain liability risk through the joint insurance program, insurance for certain property risk and certain liability risk through insurance purchased by the college, and all remaining liability risk and employee benefit exposures are self-funded programs maintained and administered by the State of New Jersey (including tort liability, auto liability, trustees and officer's liability, workers' compensation, unemployment, temporary and long-term disability, unemployment liability, life insurance and employee retirement programs).